 Alexco systematically measured core specific gravity (CSG) of mineralized material as well as basic rock types.
 Specific gravity is measured by using a balance and measuring the weight of core in air and in water.
 The core was not covered by wax or a plastic film before weighing in water.
-Alexco collected approximately 286 core specific gravity measurements from the resource area during the 2010 and 2011 drilling programs at Flame & Moth.
-Subsequently, a further 18 core specific gravity measurements were collected from drill holes where no core specific gravity measurements had been obtained from the vein intervals.
-Pulp specific gravity (PSG) measurements were obtained by pycnometry on select assay intervals of mineralized zones for Alexco drilling by ALS and AGAT Laboratories.
+Alexco has collected a total of 531 core specific gravity measurements from the resource area to date Pulp specific gravity (PSG) measurements were also routinely obtained by pycnometry on select assay intervals of mineralized zones for Alexco drilling by ALS and AGAT Laboratories.